sidiousvic/sidious.pizza/docs/MAINTENANCE.md

 - Use the design tokens (`:root` variables) for colors, spacing, and typography; avoid one-off inline values.

 ## Follow-ups
-- If mobile scroll jitter persists on specific pages, temporarily disable grain on those pages or drop the `.page` flex layout on mobile to confirm the root cause before further changes.
+- If mobile scroll jitter ever returns, consider simplifying layout (e.g., drop `.page` flex on mobile) as a first debug step.
 - Consider splitting `styles.css` into tokens/layout/components if it keeps growing.